-10.80 The commercial elements of the Islington Square development are ostensibly car free development and the current application will not change that.
-As noted above the wider development does provide blue badge parking spaces within the confines of Block C. Whilst all streets surrounding the development are Controlled Parking Zones (CPZs) there are some limited blue-badge permit parking spaces on nearby Gibson Square and Theberton Street.
+10.80 The commercial elements of the Islington Square development are ostensibly car free development and the current application by the development and the development and the development and the development application by the development application by the development and the development application by the devel development does provide blue badge parking spaces within the confines of Block C. Whilst all streets surrounding the development are Controlled Parking Zones (CPZs) there are some limited blue-badge permit parking spaces on nearby Gibson Square and Theberton Street.
 Given its excellent PTAL rating and town centre location it is anticipated that practically all staff and the vast majority of patrons visiting both the theatre and the pub will utilise public transport.